Nearly a Quarter Century of Mobile Phones

 • Nokia 5160i - 2000

 • This was a lot of people's first mobile phones before the incredible wave of popularity of the smaller and later 3000-series phones.
 This phone had swappable faceplates, and I got a blue lightning faceplate that I was rather fond of.
 The reason for the "i" suffix?
 The stand-out feature of the phone: SMS!!!
 (Which I almost never used, because SMS didn't take off in the U.S. until much later).
-The last time I saw it was in 2007, still stitting in its box and working perfectly.
-No degredation of the battery at all.
+The last time I saw it was in 2007, still sitting in its box and working perfectly.
+No degradation of the battery at all.

 • Ericsson R280 - 2001